bhishekarora/human_twin_msteams/README.md

 ![Technical Architecture](technical.png)

 ## Overview
-This project introduces an innovative solution to enhance virtual meeting experiences through an autonomous digital twin.
+This project introduces a solution to enhance virtual meeting experiences through an autonomous human twin.
 Born from the need to streamline daily standup meetings, this virtual human twin serves as an intelligent presence in Microsoft Teams video calls, capable of understanding context and intent while maintaining natural communication.

 ## Key Features